 We have loved seeing international travel slowly open up again — and having these updates about the passport process feels like a pretty good sign they’re getting ready for US citizens to start traveling again.

-In a recent press release, the State Department outlines the following: “With health and safety conditions improving in some countries and potentially deteriorating in others, the Department is returning to our previous system of country-specific levels of travel advice (with Levels from 1-4 depending on country-specific conditions), in order to give travelers detailed and actionable information to make informed travel decisions”.
+In an August 2020 press release, the State Department outlines the following: “With health and safety conditions improving in some countries and potentially deteriorating in others, the Department is returning to our previous system of country-specific levels of travel advice (with Levels from 1-4 depending on country-specific conditions), in order to give travelers detailed and actionable information to make informed travel decisions”.

 The department also reminded travelers to closely monitor the health and safety conditions of the country you’re wishing to visit.